 One positive knock-on effect of my own travel career break was that going through this hassle in the short term meant that I now deal with a lot less of it.
 I learned to live with fewer things.
 When you return home, the first thing you’ll probably do (after giving your family a big hug) is to de-clutter.

-If the whole process just seems mind-bogglingly daunting, start with our article on six steps to make your career break travel a reality.
+If the whole process just seems mind-bogglingly daunting, start with our ultimate guide to taking a travel career break.

 12. The timing isn’t right